tap349/tap349.github.io/_posts/2018-11-20-elixir-behaviour-vs.-protocol.md

 >
 > In my opinion, if you want to vary Heap implementations, I think protocols
 > are the initial way to go here, since you're doing a data based polymorphism.

+protocol is `a behaviour with dispatching logic`, `data based polymorphism`.

+behaviour is more appropriate when `generic logic doesn't care about the data` and `doesn't perform any operations with that data` but `invokes the callback module when some concrete decisions need to be made`.